sotastudio/TYPO3.Extbase.FlexSlider/README.md

 		settings {
 			# String: Select your animation type, "fade" or "slide"
 			animation = fade
+			# String: Select the sliding direction, "horizontal" or "vertical"
+			slideDirection = horizontal
 			# Boolean: Animate slider automatically
 			slideshow = 0
 			# Integer: Set the speed of the slideshow cycling, in milliseconds
 			slideshowSpeed = 7000
+			# Integer: Set the speed of animations, in milliseconds
+			animationDuration = 600
 			# Boolean: Create navigation for previous/next navigation? (true/false)
 			directionNav = 1
 			# Boolean: Pause the slideshow when hovering over slider, then resume when no longer hovering